SavaVuckovic/Udacity-Database-Logs/README.md

 ## Requirements

-In order to successfully run this program, it is required to have Python installed.
+In order to successfully run this program, it is required to have Python 3 installed.
 Further instructions for downloading and installing Python can be found on  [official python website](https://www.python.org/).
-##### Note
-Python 3 is required.

 Additional Python package required:
 - psycopg2